paulk-asert/groovy-data-science/subprojects/Candles/README.md

 These examples are currently set up to run locally, either in your IDE or via the command-line using Gradle.

-Command-line arguments for Gradle to see the task names for running the Groovy scripts:
+Command-line arguments for Gradle to see the task names for running the Groovy scripts (use `./gradlew` on Unix-like systems):
 ```
-gradlew :SendMoreMoney:tasks --group="Script"
+gradlew :Candles:tasks --group="Script"
 ```

 Alternatively, you can use a Jupyter/Beakerx notebook: